Discrete turn strategies emerge in information-limited navigation: Steering vs. tumbling, in two dimensions

-A steering strategy with very little controller noise is allowed, but the resulting large information rate is penalised by our objective, (\ref{eq:objective}).
-Thus introducing $D_{c}$ is a way to let our framework to model real processes in which little information flows from heading to action.
-Explicit controller noise is not needed for the tumble strategy, as the intrinsic noise of the Poisson process can play this role.
-That is, \eqref{eq:info} can be made small by choice of $\lambda(\theta)$ alone.
+The optimised solutions to (\ref{eq:objective}) always have controller noise $D_{c}=D_{r}$, with the magnitude of steering $\mu(\theta)$ varying to produce high and low information rates.
+Explicit controller noise is not needed for the tumble strategy, as the intrinsic noise of the Poisson process plays the same role.

+Using equations (\ref{eq:dtheta})--(\ref{eq:info-steering}) in objective (\ref{eq:objective}), we now have all the pieces to find optimal tumbling and steering strategies.
+We show some of them in figure \ref{fig:Numerical-2D}, and discuss their properties here before turning to more general strategies in later sections.

 For tumbling, our setup is very similar to that used by Mattingly et. al. \citet{mattingly2021escherichia}.
 They drew a frontier on the speed-information plane, at low information rates, and were able to experimentally place \emph{E. coli} at about 70\% of optimal performance, given the information they actually receive.
-In a shallow gradient, these bacteria receive around 1\% of a bit per tumble.
-In this regime the tumble rate is only slightly modulated:
+In a shallow gradient, these bacteria receive around 1\% of a bit per run.
+In this regime the tumble rate is only slightly modulated, as shown in figure \refsub{fig:Numerical-2D}{A}:

-The resulting performance is $v/v_{0}\approx\sqrt{i/4D_{r}}$ for $i\ll D_{r}$.
+The resulting performance is $v/v_{0}\approx\sqrt{i/4D_{r}}$ for $i\ll D_{r}$, which is a dashed line in figure \ref{fig:Performance-2D}.
 Here we assume that the turns are instantaneous, although real \emph{E. coli} spend perhaps 10\% of their time tumbling \citet{waite2016nongenetic}.
-In the appendix we derive the effect of time penalty $\tau$ per tumble on the solution.
+In appendix \ref{sec:time-penalty} we derive the effect of time penalty $\tau$ per tumble on the solution, and show that a large penalty $\tau > 0.69/D_r$ is needed for the rank order of strategies to change.